ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 imports need to be managed with include/exclude lists for allowed (compatible) proving systems and curves.

+## Background

+Leo supports the importing of packages, similarly to other languages.

+A Leo program consists of a main file, which may import additional packages (files), which may in turn import other packages.

+Imported packages may be local, i.e. found in the same project directory where the main file is.
+In that case, their package names match the directory structure.

+Packages may be also imported from the Aleo Package Manager (APM), which is a repository of Aleo packages, similar to `crates.io` in Rust.
+This RFC is focused on importing packages from the APM.

+Each package in the APM is uniquely identified by:
+* The author, who must have a registered account on the APM, with a unique username.
+* The package name, which is unique within each author's account.
+* The package version, which allows different versions of the same package to be treated like different packages.

 ## Design

 ### Leo Manifest - target section